-The automaker, which plans an IPO next year, saw U.S. sales growth of 12 percent in the first half of the year, lagging the industry's nearly 17 percent growth.
+The automaker, which plans an initial public offering next year, said U.S. sales grew 12 percent in the first half of the year, lagging the industry's slower-than-expected growth of nearly 17 percent.

-Chrysler Chief Executive Sergio Marchionne said the automaker had an extraordinary amount of work remaining in its turnaround but its restructuring was on track.
+Chief Executive Sergio Marchionne said Chrysler had an extraordinary amount of work remaining in its turnaround, but its restructuring was on track.

-Chrysler, which emerged from a U.S.-government supported bankruptcy in June 2009 under the management control of Italy's Fiat SpA, said it could raise its financial outlook later this year.
+The automaker, which emerged from a U.S.-government supported bankruptcy in June 2009 under the management control of Italy's Fiat SpA

-GM will report second-quarter results on Thursday and is expected to show a profit.
-Ford Motor Co posted a $2.6 billion second-quarter profit.
+GM is due to report second-quarter results on Thursday and is expected to show a profit.
+Ford Motor Co

-Chrysler said it still expected to at least break even on an operating basis in 2010, but it was likely to raise that outlook when it announces third-quarter results.
+Chrysler said it still expects to at least break even on an operating basis in 2010.
+It said it was highly likely it would raise its profit and cash-flow projections when it announces third-quarter results.

-Officials have previously said the Obama administration was divided over the question of whether Chrysler could be successfully turned around, but gave it a bailout to save jobs and prevent a cascade of failures among suppliers.
+Officials previously said the Obama administration was divided over whether Chrysler could be successfully turned around but gave it a bailout to save jobs and prevent a cascade of failures among auto parts suppliers.

 The No. 3 U.S. automaker said its net loss narrowed to $172 million in the second quarter from $197 million in the first quarter.
 The year-earlier quarter included only a few weeks of the operations of the new Chrysler.

-Revenue rose 8 percent to $10.5 billion in the second quarter from the first three months of 2010.
-Operating profit rose $40 million from the first quarter to $183 million.
+Revenue rose to $10.5 billion in the second quarter, up 8 percent from the first three months of 2010.
+Operating profit rose 28 percent to $183 million.

-The increase in the operating profit for the second quarter came mainly from increased production and was partly offset by higher incentives and costs related to the roll-out of the new Jeep Grand Cherokee.
+The rise in Chrysler's operating profit for the second quarter came mainly from increased production and was partly offset by higher incentives and costs related to the roll-out of the new Jeep Grand Cherokee.

 That move, intended to save cash during the downturn in U.S. auto sales that began in 2008, left Chrysler in a weakened position against its competition in an industry that relies on refreshed and new models to drive showroom traffic.

-The No. 3 U.S. automaker said it had $7.8 billion in cash at the end of the second quarter and total available liquidity stood at more than $10 billion when including an available $2.3 billion in government loans.
+The company said it had $7.8 billion of cash at the end of the second quarter, and total available liquidity of more than $10 billion when including an available $2.3 billion in government loans.